khaiwyon/materials/week_1/day_4/10_challenge.md

 ## Challenge

+- Add Styling to your `index, new, and edit` pages for `topics`.

+- Add a new link on your header that sends you to `topics index` page.

-- Time to practice, using what you've learnt with `topics`, build the same thing for `posts`.
+- Using what you've learnt with today, build the same thing for `posts`.